xcart/xcart-docs/_pages/kb_en/modules/fedex.md

 order: 100
 published: true
 ---
-The [FedEx module](https://market.x-cart.com/addons/fedex.html "FedEx") for X-Cart 5 allows you to use online shipping rate calculation via [FedEx service](https://www.fedex.com/en-us/home.html "FedEx").
+The module [FedEx](https://market.x-cart.com/addons/fedex.html "FedEx") for X-Cart 5 allows you to use online shipping rate calculation via [FedEx service](https://www.fedex.com/en-us/home.html "FedEx").

-This article assumes that the FedEx module has already been {% link "installed and activated" ref_0fGEpvrh %} at your store.
+This article assumes that the module FedEx has already been {% link "installed and activated" ref_0fGEpvrh %} at your store.

-{% note info %}

-Make sure your company’s address has been configured on the **Contact information** page (**Store setup** > **Contact information**).
-This address will be used as your store’s “Ship from” address when calculating shipping rates.
+It also assumes that your store company address has been {% link "configured" ref_HcSs9eFL %} on the **Contact information** page (**Store setup** > **Contact information**).
+This address will be used as your store’s "Ship from" address when calculating shipping rates.

-{% endnote %}

 To start using the module, you need to configure it.
 The module configuration settings can be accessed using one of the following methods: